Our donors can donate up to six times a year.

 No, most dogs don't even realise that they are donating blood!
 We do use local anaesthetic cream to prevent discomfort.
 In addition, we find that by making lots of fuss and giving reassurance, the dogs are very happy.

-Please call us on 01509 232 222 if you are able to attend your appointment.
+Please call us on 01509 232 222 if you are unable to attend your appointment.
 If this is outside office hours and your appointment is at the weekend, please listen to our voicemail message and call the mobile number listed.

 Doing something new for the first time can naturally be unsettling (as it for us humans).
 Preparation is key to success, and by reading through these training guides you and your dog will know what to expect.
 These training sheets have been supplied with special thanks to a former PBB Veterinary Nurse and dog behaviourist, Catherine Burniston VN, DipCABT: